trishume/sympy-wiki-with-svn/New-Release.md

 And verified that the plots opened correctly all four times.
 ## check all tests in sympy/test_external

 Currently numpy, scipy, sage, and some fortran compilers.
 Open the test files to see what libraries you need to install for them to run.
+To run the sage tests, you have to run `sage -python bin/test sympy/test_external/test_sage.py` (see the docstring of the `sympy/test_external/test_sage.py` file).

 ## check docs